 In Torredembarra was born one of the Catalans who most succeeded ikn `doing the Americas´ in the 19th century.
 Joan Güell was the pioneer of the Catalonian industrialization and was one of the most famous and controversial `indianos´ in Catalonia.
 (Indiano is the name given to those who immigrated to America and returned wealthy.)
 He founded the Maquinista Terrestre y Marítima - the great Catalan company of the Industrial Revolution - and his heirs were the faithful patrons of Antoni Gaudí, the architect.
 Güell left his footprint on Cuba and throughout Catalonia.
 And in this TripIdea we want to invite you to follow the trail that he and the rest of indianos have left in this town of the Costa Daurada (Goledn Coast).

-The second weekend of September, Torredembarra celebrates the Feria de los Indianos, in which the streets of the old town return to the era of the economic adventurers of the Americas.
+The third weekend of September, Torredembarra celebrates the Feria de los Indianos, in which the streets of the old town return to the era of the economic adventurers of the Americas.
 Habaneras, rum, salsa dancing, Caribbean dresses ...
 You will feel like javing landed in Cuba of the early 20th century without moving from the Costa Daurada.
 This is a good opportunity to enter the Tower of the Vila – the origin of the city - and discover its Indian reminiscences.
 When you get tired of spinning around, a good Cuban coffee will take you to the Caribbean coffee plantations.
 And do not forget to go fashionable by covering yourself with the classic Panama hat

 Few cities in the country are as prepared as Cambrils to welcome bicycle enthusiasts.
 Many hotels have bicycle parking facilities, there are cleaning areas and bike shops and special menus for sportsmen.
 If you are a big fan or simply a two-wheeler, pedal and remember that you are on the Costa Daurada (Golden Coast)!